Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Background and Motivation

 \subsection{Efficient Model Training}

-\textbf{High-performance kernel libraries.} To achieve high efficiency in deep learning model training, it is straightforward to leverage efficient kernels specifically optimized for particular hardware platforms (e.g., NVIDIA GPUs).
-For example, there are a number of libraries~\cite{dao2022flashattention,shoeybi2019megatron,apex,xFormers2022} that provide efficient CUDA kernel implementations.
+\textbf{High-performance kernel libraries.} To achieve high efficiency in deep learning model training, it is straightforward to leverage efficient kernels specifically optimized for particular hardware platforms (e.g., NVIDIA GPUs, Google TPUs, and AWS Trainium).
+For example, there are many libraries~\cite{dao2022flashattention,shoeybi2019megatron,apex,xFormers2022} that provide efficient CUDA kernel implementations.
 These libraries encapsulate kernels as DL framework-compatible modules for developers to replace the native implementation in their models.
-In the case where there are no existing CUDA implementations, developers may leverage compiler-based solutions, such as TorchScript~\cite{torchscript}, to generate a kernel.
+In the case where there are no existing CUDA implementations, developers may leverage compiler-based solutions, such as TorchScript~\cite{torchscript} and TorchInductor~\cite{torchinductor}, to generate a kernel.

 \textbf{Activation checkpointing.} Apart from compute optimization techniques, memory footprint optimization is also essential for training large models.
 A large portion of memory consumption in the training process is contributed by forward activation tensors that are stored for the later gradient calculation.
 By checkpointing some activation tensors and re-computing the rest of them in backward propagation, we are able to significantly reduce memory footprint, and thus support a larger batch size and higher training throughput.
 This approach is called activation checkpointing and is originally proposed by \cite{chen2016checkpoint}.
-Furthermore, existing works~\cite{jain2020checkmate,marisa2021dtr,korthikanti2022reducing} also demonstrate that by carefully selecting which activations to checkpoint, we are capable of better utilizing device memory and achieving an even better throughput.
+Furthermore, existing works~\cite{jain2020checkmate,marisa2021dtr,korthikanti2022reducing,cody2023raf} also demonstrate that by carefully selecting which activations to checkpoint, we are capable of better utilizing device memory and achieving an even better throughput.